-I think every person undergoes some drastic change in behaviour/personality over the course of time.
+I think every person undergoes some drastic change in behavior/personality over the course of time.
 For some it’s clearly visible in a short span of time, for others the time frame must be large enough to observe the changes.

-Till high school I used to hang with people with unattainable moral standards.
-On the contrary in college the people around me were exact opposite of my school mates.
-My friends in college used to swear a lot, cheating was looked as an art rather than the easiest way to get expelled.
+#2 Till high school I used to hang out with people with unattainable moral standards.
+On the contrary in college the people around me were exact opposite of my school friends.
+My friends in college used to swear a lot, cheating was considered as an art rather than the easiest way to get expelled.
 I always wanted to maintain my values without judging or preaching others.

 I got stuck in the last question.
 When I was a 4 year old kid, telling a lie was never acceptable to me.
-But now I would not mind to make a story so that my parents allow me to go with my friends.
+But now I would not mind to make a story so that my parents allow me to go out with my friends.
 And obviously I never regrated for this.